Find a Lender-Approved Local Conveyancer in Durham

 Residential Landlord and Tenant Conveyancing solicitors in Durham

-The firms listed below are a small selection of solicitors in Durham with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This could include advice on Terms and conditions of tenancy agreements
+The list below is a small selection of solicitors in Durham practicing in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on wrongful eviction

 • The Richmond Partnership Incorporating Richmond Anderson Goudie, Lumsdon House, 19 Old Elvet, Durham, County Durham, DH1 3HL